 Last Updated on

-Shark is probably one of the best vacuum cleaner brands in history, and that’s not an exaggeration.
+Shark is probably one of the better vacuum cleaner brands around.
 I love them, I use them a lot, and they almost always get my highest recommendation.

 Of course, I’m not biased, there is always something that prevents them from being perfect, and sadly flawless vacuums don’t exist…yet.

 In many ways, it was.
-I won’t go into the details here, you have an entire review for that, but it was a very impressive machine to use.
+I will go into the details later, but in short was a very impressive machine to use.

 Corded upright vacuum